hashicorp/terraform-website/content/source/docs/enterprise/private/vault.html.md

 1. Retrieve the AppRole `role_id`: `vault read auth/approle/role/ptfe/role-id`
 1. Retrieve the AppRole `secret_id`:
    `vault write -f auth/approle/role/ptfe/secret-id`
+1. Input the address of the vault cluster, role\_id, and secret\_id during the install process

 ## role\_id and secret\_id

 The `role_id` and `secret_id` values created during configuration will be input during the PTFE installation along with the Vault cluster URL such as `https://vault.mycompany.com:8200`.
-If you use SSL to access the Vault cluster, be sure that the Certificate Authority used is a globally trusted one or input in the section of the installer to upload a custom CA bundle.
+If you use SSL to access the Vault cluster, the certificate must be trusted by the product.
+That means the issuer of the certificate is either globally trusted or you have provided the certificate for the issuer in the "Certificate Authority bundle" section of the installer configuration.

 ## Vault Policy